mlafeldt/cb2util/README.md

 ENTERTAINMENT, INC. NOR PELICAN ACCESSORIES, INC.
 ALL TRADEMARKS ARE PROPERTY OF THEIR RESPECTIVE OWNERS.

-cb2util comes with ABSOLUTELY NO WARRANTY.
-It is covered by the GNU General Public License.
-Please see file [COPYING] for further information.
+* cb2util is licensed under the terms of the MIT License.
+See [LICENSE] file.
+* [Sharness] and all tests are licensed under the terms of the GNU General Public License version 2 or higher.
+See file [COPYING] for full license text.

 Special Thanks